Gelfand-Tsetlin modules: canonicity and calculations: Background

 We will now discuss how to construct simple modules over $\tT$.
 As discussed in \cite[\S 5]{WebGT}, these are indexed by {\bf red-good} words; we call a word $\Bi$ red-good if there is a simple module $L$ over $\tT$ such that $\Bi$ is lex-minimal amongst words where $e(\Bi)L$.
 By \cite[Th.
 5.9]{WebGT}, we have a combinatorial characterization of these words.
 Let $\GL$ be the set of words of the form $(k,k-1,\cdots, k-p)$ for $k\leq n-1$, and $0\leq p <k$, and $\GL'$ be the set of words of the form $(n,n-1,\cdots, n-p)$ for $0\leq p<n $; as noted in \cite[\S 6.6]{Lecshuf}, these together form the good Lyndon words of the $A_{n}$ root system in the obvious order on nodes in the Dynkin diagram (which we identify with $[1,n]$). \begin{theorem}[\mbox{\cite[Th.
 5.9]{WebGT}}] A word $\Bi$ is red-good if it is the concatenation $\Bi=a_1\cdots a_p b_1\cdots b_{v_n}$ of words for $a_k\in\GL$, and $b_k\in \GL'$ satisfying $a_1\leq a_2\leq \cdots \leq a_{p}$ in lexicographic order. \end{theorem}

 For the purposes of constructing the characters of simple modules, we need a slightly different construction of these simples than that given in \cite{WebGT}.
-Let $\Bi$ be a red-good word. \begin{definition} Let $\Delta(\Bi)$ be the universal module generated by a vector $v$ satisfying the equations
+The approach we'll take is based on the theory of standard modules of Brundan, Kleshchev, and MacNamara \cite{brundanHomologicalProperties2014, mcnamaraFiniteDimensional2015}; we need to modify their approach to account for the presence of red strands.